 True Colors Festival will take various initiatives and implement ideas to create a festival environment that is open to everyone and easy to attend.
 At each venue we will provide sign language translation and subtitle services for secure transfer of information and will create a comfortable space for people with all backgrounds.
 Additionally, we will increase the accessibility on our website and announcements so that it is easy to attain information on routes to the venue and to learn about the contents of the program.

 Regarding profits made at True Colors Festival

-After the festival programs concludes in the summer of 2020, True Colors Festival will use all revenue made from ticket and merchandise sales (excluding commission to consignee) to produce future cultural and artistic events that advocate diversity and take steps closer to our goal of a society that doesn’t leave anyone behind and supports each other.
+After the festival programs concludes in 2021, True Colors Festival will use all revenue made from ticket and merchandise sales (excluding commission to consignee) to produce future cultural and artistic events that advocate diversity and take steps closer to our goal of a society that doesn’t leave anyone behind and supports each other.
 We will facilitate opportunities for artists that continue to pursue artistic expression despite various challenges in life or that fight prejudice against disabilities, gender, and race through their expression to connect and collaborate.

 (Financial firm employee, Wheelchair user, Actor in theater piece organized by DITA)

 Olson was born in Gifu, Japan and grew up in London, Tokyo, and California.
 At age 19, she faced a traumatic car accident which left her paralyzed from the neck down.
 After focusing on physical rehabilitation, she showed remarkable recovery.
 She is now based in Tokyo where she works for a global financial firm and lives with her husband.
 She hopes that her own experience can help eliminate prejudice against disabilities and advocates for a more inclusive mindset.